 The H6's USB port allows it to send and receive digital data.
-Connect the H6 to your laptop or desktop computer via USB, launch your favourite DAW or use the included Cubase LE, and start laying down your tracks.
+Connect the H6 to your laptop or desktop computer via USB, launch your favourite DAW.
 You can even connect the H6 to an iPad (camera connection kit required).

 When the H6 is set to 'Stereo Mix' in the USB menu, it acts as a 2-input / 2-output interface.
 When set to 'Multi Track', it acts as a 6-input / 2-output interface.
 The H6's onboard INPUT & OUTPUT mixer allows you to create a custom stereo or six-track mix for output via USB, with independent control over the level and panning of each track, as well as access to effects like low-cut filtering, compression and limiting.
 In addition, signal that is input to the H6 can be monitored directly before it passes through the connected computer or iPad, enabling monitoring with zero latency (that is, without any delay).
 There's also a handy Loop Back mode that allows you to blend stereo signal coming from the computer or iPad with signal coming into the H6 inputs, useful for live streaming via the Internet or for adding narration to a musical backing track.

 - Sorry - this product is not available to purchase